EXAMPLEDESCRIPTION

 This photograph restoration process involves:

-Digital painting of a black and white photograph
+Digital Painting of your black and white photos

 COLOURING BLACK AND WHITE PHOTOS